DenicaAtanasova/SoftUni/III_C#_DB_Fundamentals/01.MS_SQL_Server/L07_Programmability_And_Transactions/README.md

 Important: start with a clean copy of the "Diablo" database on each problem.
 Just execute the SQL script again.

 ### 13. Scalar Function: Cash in User Games Odd Rows
 Create a function ufn_CashInUsersGames that sums the cash of odd rows.
 Rows must be ordered by cash in descending order.
 The function should take a game name as a parameter and return the result as table.
-Submit only your function in.
 Execute the function over the following game names, ordered exactly like: “Lily Stargazer”, “Love in a mist”.
 ### Hint:
 Use ROW_NUMBER to get the rankings of all rows based on order criteria.